The Spin-Charge-Family theory offers the explanation for all the assumptions of the Standard model, for the Dark matter, for the Matter-antimatter asymmetry, making several predictions: The spin-charge family theory, the starting action and assumptions

+The scalar fields, which are the gauge scalars of $\vec{\tilde{N}}_{R}$ and $\vec{\tilde{\tau}}^{2}$, couple only to the four families which are doublets with respect to these two groups.
+The scalar fields, which are the gauge scalars of $\vec{\tilde{N}}_{L}$ and $\vec{\tilde{\tau}}^{1}$, couple only to the four families which are doublets with respect to these last two groups.

+If there are no fermions present then the vector gauge fields of the family members charges and of the family charges - $\omega_{abm}$ and $\tilde{\omega}_{abm}$, respectively - are uniquely expressible with the vielbeins~\cite{norma2014MatterAntimatter,JMP2015}.

+The scalar fields, the gauge fields with the space index $s=(7,8)$, which are either superposition of $\tilde{\omega}_{abs}$ or of $\omega_{s'ts}$, determine - after gaining nonzero vacuum expectation values (the assumption {\bf A v.} and comments {\bf C v.}) - masses of fermions (belonging to two groups of four families of family members of spinors) and weak bosons.

+The condensate (the assumption {\bf A iv.}), Table~\ref{Table con.}, gives masses of the order of the scale of its appearance to all the scalar gauge fields, presented in the second and the third line of Eq.~(\ref{faction}).

-The charges of the (before the electroweak break) massless gauge fields ($\vec{\tau}^{3}$, $\vec{\tau^{1}}, Y$) are before the electroweak break the conserved charges, since the corresponding vector gauge fields do not couple to the condensate.
-At the electroweak break, when the scalar fields with the space index $s=(7,8)$ which do not break the electromagnetic charge gain nonzero vacuum expectation values, the weak charge and the hyper charge are no longer conserved.
+The colour, the weak and the hyper charges ($\vec{\tau}^{3}$, $\vec{\tau^{1}}, Y$, respectively) of the corresponding gauge fields are before the electroweak break the conserved charges, since the corresponding vector gauge fields don't interact with the condensate.
+After the electroweak break, when the scalar fields with the space index $s=(7,8)$ - those with the family quantum numbers and those with the quantum numbers ($Q,Q',Y'$) - start to strongly self interact~(Eq.~(\ref{interactingphi})), gaining nonzero vacuum expectation values, the weak charge and the hyper charge are no longer conserved.
 The only conserved charges are then the colour and the electromagnetic charges.

-In Eqs.~(\ref{Aomegas}, \ref{Atildeomegas}) the expressions for the scalars with the scalar index $(7,8)$ in terms of both kinds of the spin connection fields are presented.
-These scalar fields (the second line in Eq.~(\ref{faction})) determine after the electroweak break the mass matrices of the two decoupled groups of four families and of the heavy bosons.
+In Eq.~(\ref{checktildeNL3Q}) (the reader may have a look at the Ref.~\cite{JMP2015}, Eqs.~(10, A8, A9)) the scalar fields with the space index $(7,8)$, Eq.~(\ref{commonAi}), are presented as superposition of the spin connection fields of both kinds.
+These scalar fields determine after the electroweak break the mass matrices of the two decoupled groups of four families (Eq.~(\ref{M0})) and of the heavy bosons.

-Quarks and leptons have the "spinor" quantum number ($\tau^{4}$, originating in $SO(6)$, (Eq.~(\ref{so64}), presented in table~\ref{Table so13+1.}) $\frac{1}{6}$ and $-\frac{1}{2}$, respectively~\footnote{In the Pati-Salam model~\cite{patisalam} this "spinor" quantum number is named $\frac{B-L}{2}$ quantum number and is twice the "spinor" quantum number, for quarks equal to $\frac{1}{3}$ and for leptons to $-1$.}, with the sum of both equal to $3 \times \frac{1}{6}+ (-\frac{1}{2})=0$.